 - initialization analysis for execution-time or stack-usage analyses,

 to improve precision and minimize manual annotations

 When developing complex safety-critical software systems,

-it is not uncommon to integrate third-party object code in it.
+it is quite common to integrate third-party object code in it.

 However, it is usually difficult to verify that such code only does

 - it might read variables it must not read